Rajapnisha/Moving-Ball/README.md

 # **Moving Ball**

-This project features a simple **Moving Ball Animation** created using HTML, CSS, and JavaScript.
+This project features a simple **Moving Ball** created using HTML, CSS, and JavaScript.
 The ball moves across the screen, showcasing basic animation techniques and event handling.

 ## **Features**:
 - **Continuous Movement**: The ball moves in a defined direction continuously.